angeloashmore/rom-rb.org-develop/source/learn/advanced/commands.html.md

+---
+title: Standalone Commands
+chapter: Advanced Topics
+---

 # Standalone Commands

 Writing records to a persistence solution is done through Commands.
 Commands are objects that encapsulate datastore-specific modification operations.
 They receive a relation and execute their operation using that relation.

 ROM adapters can provide three basic Command types: